 In addition to the Hirondelle Vineyard (the name means swallow in French – and since the winery was built, these birds return every spring to nest on the sides of the building) located on their estate property with its 100 acres of vines, Clos du Val also owns two vineyards near Yountville: State Lane Vineyard with approximately 18 acres to vine and the Riverbend Vineyard, a 100-acre site.
 In addition, for many years they owned 180 acres off of Old Sonoma Road in Napa’s Carneros District (the Grand Val Vineyard) until they sold this property to Far Niente in mid 2021.

 While Clos du Val is known for Cabernet Sauvignon, because of the variety of property they own in the Napa Valley they do make other wines.
 As of our latest update to this review, all their wines are estate grown with the exception of a Riesling that they source from a vineyard in the Petaluma Gap of neighboring Sonoma County.
 Tastings typically include a rosé of Pinot Noir, a Merlot, a Petit Verdot and several of their Cabernet Sauvignon wines.
-These are wines that are distinctive – rather than noted for their similarities, they are noted for their differences, their nuances and sense of place.
+These are wines that are distinctive and rather than noted for their similarities, they are noted for their differences, their nuances and always a sense of place.

 And Clos du Val played a role in supporting the early years of the founding of Chamber Music in Napa Valley (founded 1980) including Portet’s help, along with the organization’s founder Dick Lemon (a lawyer and also a co-founder of Luna Vineyards).
 The reduced priced concerts continue to be offered in Napa Valley and have attracted a variety of performers over the years including the accomplished pianist, Emanuel Ax.